hgtlzyc/PokemonDisplay/README.md

 Able to open by URLs and set the app to corresponding status

-Currently achieved:
+### Achieved:
-06/14/21 display images from API
+- [x]  display images from API 06/14/21

-06/13/21 request data from the Pokemon API https://pokeapi.co/ + use stepper to set the target range upper index
+- [x] request data from the Pokemon API https://pokeapi.co/ + use stepper to set the target range upper index 06/13/21

-06/12/21 make the task able to "resume" after cancel the task( manually or app killed)
+- [x] make the task able to "resume" after cancel the task( manually or app killed) 06/12/21

-06/11/21 Kill the app and then reopen will be able to restore the downloaded values and progress
+- [x] Kill the app and then reopen will be able to restore the downloaded values and progress  06/11/21

-06/10/21 Able to track, cancel, redo the download tasks
+- [x] Able to track, cancel, redo the download tasks 06/10/21

-06/09/21 Generic Property wrapper Cache system store any type conform to Codeable as json files
+- [x] Generic Property wrapper Cache system store any type conform to Codeable as json files 06/09/21

-Next:
+### Next:

 improve UI + Able to open by URLs and set the app to corresponding status

-Background:
+### Background:

 Read many books and want to practice/demonstrate my skills,